 Once your raised bed is in position, break up the soil surface and fill with a mixture of garden soil and organic soil conditioner.
 This has been specially formulated to improve all types of soils.
 It also contains organic plant food to provide your plants with the essential nutrients they need.

 Now you’re ready to get planting.
 Choose a selection of fruit and vegetables that you enjoy eating and plant as per the on-pack instructions.

-The soil conditioner will keep all plants fed for up to six weeks, but after that you’ll need to give them a top up with an All Purpose Plant Food.
+The soil conditioner will keep all plants fed for up to six weeks, but after that, you’ll need to give them a top-up with an All-Purpose Plant Food.

-In no time at all you’ll be harvesting your own tasty home-grown fruit and vegetables!
+In no time at all, you’ll be harvesting your own tasty home-grown fruit and vegetables!

-Don’t forget flowers!
+Don’t forget the flowers!
 Marigolds planted in amongst vegetables will help ward off pests and attract beneficial insects, while nasturtiums will make your plants look attractive and you can eat the flowers in salads.